Cross Ash

 Cross Ash is a village in Monmouthshire, south east Wales.
 It is located on the B4521 road between Abergavenny and Skenfrith, some six miles north east of Abergavenny.
+The Welsh name for Cross Ash is Croesonnen, although it is not currently in official use.

 Setting

 Cross Ash is situated in a rural part of north-east Monmouthshire.
 The village is located on the southern foothills of Graig Syfyrddin, where several country lanes converge on the B4521 road.
-It is virtually equidistant between the "three castles of Gwent", White Castle, Skenfrith Castle and Grosmont Castle.
+It is virtually equidistant between the 'three castles of Gwent', White Castle, Skenfrith Castle and Grosmont Castle.

 History and amenities

 Cross Ash has a primary school which serves an expansive rural area.
 Next door to the school is a village hall which serves as the venue for the annual Cross Ash Show and Fun Day.
 There was formerly a post office and petrol station in the village however both are now closed.

+Welsh name

+The Welsh name is recorded in the form Croesonen on Charles Bugden's 1813 map of the area, referring to what is now Cross Ash Farm.
+It contains the common Welsh words croes 'cross' and onnen 'ash tree' and, like Cross Ash, means 'the cross of the ash tree'.

-In 2004 the name Croes Onnen was added to the road signs for the village.
-Although this is a literal translation of the village's English name into Welsh, campaigners suggested it was spurious and unnecessary, and claimed there had been no consultation with villagers.
-The campaigners successfully had the Welsh translation removed from the local road signs in 2011.
+In 2004 the name, in the form Croes Onnen, was added to the road signs for the village.
+This was opposed by campaigners who suggested it had no historical basis and who claimed there had been no consultation with local people.
+The Welsh name was removed from the local road signs in 2011.